napari/napari/docs/naps/2-conda-based-packaging.md

 as a problem though, given the small number of downloads each format enjoyed in previous releases [^napari-releases-json].

+It's very important that napari users can still rely on PyPI packages to install plugins.
+While conda packaging offers a series of benefits, it can also constitute an access barrier for some developers and users.
+For that reason, PyPI packages will still be available on the plugin manager as an alternative installation method.
+To enable this mode, the user will need to accept a warning that details the potential problems it can cause, and how to use the `napari-updater` tool to fix it, if needed.

 ## Future Work

 The tool handling the updates and managing different napari installations will start simple.
 In